“I’m going through your search and I can’t find my family doctor. Why is that?”

 My experience was a reminder that the “find-a-doctor” search is a fundamental first step to engaging employees on a new care navigation platform.
 It’s where loyalty is won and lost.
 And when it’s lost, that’s often because of poor provider data.

-Provider data is broken
+Provider data is broken in digital health

 Like most people in the industry, I’ve learned that provider data is hard and broken.
 Whether you’re referring patients for care, reinventing a health plan’s user interface, or building an innovative platform, provider data is a problem that keeps coming back.